kpurcell/website/index.md

 * M. Karnauskas, M.J.
 Schirripa, J.K.
 Craig, G. Cook, C. Kelbe, J. Agar, B. Black, D. Enfield, D. Lindo-Atichati, B. Muhling, **K.M.
 Purcell**, P. Richards, C. Wang.
 2014.
 Evidence of climate-driven ecosystem reorganization in the Gulf of Mexico.
 Proceeding of the National Academy of Science. (*In review*)

 * B.J.
 Langseth, **K.M.
 Purcell**, J.K.
 Craig, A.M.
 Schueller, J.W.
 Smith, K. W. Shertzer, S. Creekmore, K.A.
 Rose, K. Fennel.
 2014.
-Effect of changes in dissolved oxygen concentrations on the spatial dynamics of the Gulf Menhaden fishery in the northern Gulf of Mexico. *Marine and Coastal Fisheries*. (*In press*)
+Effect of changes in dissolved oxygen concentrations on the spatial dynamics of the Gulf Menhaden fishery in the northern Gulf of Mexico. *Marine and Coastal Fisheries*. doi:10.1080/19425120.2014.949017

 * **K. M. Purcell**, C. A. Stockwell.
 2013.
 Provenance and Peregrination: an evaluation of the genetic structure and post-introduction dispersal of a non-native invasive fish to the North Island, New Zealand.
 Biological Invasions. (*In press*)